 H. 4,8 cm.
 (1,9")

-Black and grey double glazed jardinière by Svend Hammershøi
+Pair of large black and grey glazed jardinieres by Svend Hammershøi

-The flower pot was executed by Herman A. Kähler, Denmark, ca. in the 1930s.
+The jardinières were manufactured by Herman A. Kähler, Denmark, ca. in the 1930s.